knative/docs/serving/gke-assigning-static-ip-address.md

 static IP address to ensure that your custom domain mapping doesn't break.

-Knative uses the shared `knative-shared-gateway` Gateway under the `knative-serving` namespace, to serve all incoming traffic within the Knative service mesh.
+Knative uses the shared `knative-shared-gateway` Gateway under the `knative-serving` namespace to serve all incoming traffic within the Knative service mesh.
 The IP address to access the gateway is the external IP address of the "knative-ingressgateway" service under the `istio-system` namespace.
 Therefore, in order to set a static IP for the